smat-dev/jinni/DESIGN.md

     *   Empty lines or lines with only whitespace are ignored.
     *   Patterns specify files/directories to match.
 By default, matching an item includes it, unless the pattern starts with `!`.
     *   Patterns starting with `!` denote an **exclusion** rule (these files/dirs should be skipped, even if matched by an inclusion pattern).
-    *   Patterns are matched against the path relative to the directory containing the `.contextfiles`.
+    *   Patterns are matched against the path relative to the **target directory** being processed (or the project root if no specific target is given).
     *   A leading `/` anchors the pattern to the directory containing the `.contextfiles`.
     *   A trailing `/` indicates the pattern applies only to directories.
     *   `**` matches zero or more directories (recursive wildcard).